Code-Institute-Submissions/Irish-Music-Vault/README.md

 ## User Stories:
 1. As a visitor to the site, I am looking for a comprehensive database of albums by a diverse genre list of Irish bands.
 2. As a visitor to the site, I want to be able to either add my own bands albums and/or another bands albums.
-3. As a visitor to the site, I want the database to be easy to navigate and without duplicate albums being present.
-4. As a visitor to the site, I want to have my own profile page on which I can clearly see my own uploads and edit/delete them if I so wish.
+3. As a visitor to the site, I want to have my own profile page on which I can clearly see my own uploads and edit/delete them if I so wish.
 For this I would require the ability to register and login.
-5. As a visitor to the site, I want links to online shops wherein I can purchase the listed albums.
-6. As a visitor to the site, I want a search bar with which to easily navigate the albums list.
+4. As a visitor to the site, I want a search bar with which to easily navigate the albums list.
-7. As a visitor to the site, I want a way to communicate with other users of the site via a comments section.
+5. As a returning user of the site I want to be able to see any uploads added to the list by other users.

 # Design
 ## Fonts